It’s the top question asked by anyone deciding to build a new court or upgrade an old one. And unfortunately there’s no straight answer.

 By far the most popular choices are artificial grass and acrylic hard court, though some players still prefer clay or natural turf.

 But if you hate the sand that comes with artificial grass, maybe an acrylic hard court is for you.
-They are great to play on, offering a fast paced surface with just enough glide for players to move effortlessly across the court without slipping.
+They are great to play on, offering a fast-paced surface with just enough glide for players to move effortlessly across the court without slipping.
+And they look great too.

-And they look good too.
-At Courtmaster we use the high quality Australian made Mapei range.
+At Courtmaster we use the high-quality Australian made Mapei range.
 It comes in a selection of brilliant colours that are UV resistant and hard wearing.

 But there are other considerations too when deciding on the right surface.
 Will the court be used strictly for tennis alone?
 Or maybe you have young kids and they’ll want to kick a soccer ball, shoot a basketball, ride a bike, play cricket on the court and more.

 In this case, maybe a synthetic grass court is a better choice.
 It’s softer underfoot and kinder when it comes to the scraped knees and elbows that result from the inevitable falls.